 Using retirement calculators

 There are many good retirement income calculators out there which give you a good idea of how much you need to save to enjoy your ideal lifestyle after you’ve finished work.
-For tips on how to find and use retirement calculators see SuperGuide article How to select a retirement income calculator.

 These calculators usually start with asking you how much retirement income you will need each year in ‘Today’s Dollars’.